Marilyn Tompkins Bellert, A Family in Wartime

 On the other hand, he was stationed at Caserta Royal Palace north of Naples (right).
 Built by an Italian king as a residence to rival Versailles, Caserta served as the Italian West Point before the war.
 The opulence and splendor of the palace awed Wayne, who explored the huge buildings and elaborate gardens, read about it, and sent home photos of both the palace and the rough cold barracks where the soldiers slept.
 Plus, he did his duty as a Signal Corpsmen, transmitting censored communiques, which he said contained only trivial stuff that everyone knew about already.

 Wayne wrote glowing reports about the Red Cross, which managed entertainment and travel along with many, many other services for soldiers.
 He decided he liked opera, a new experience for him, and took advantage of Red Cross hospitality to attend eight operas during his five months in Italy.
 The spectacular productions, complete with marvelous singers and musicians, horses and bonfires on stage, and splendid costumes were far, far away from western Kansas where he grew up.
 He relished the scenery and the history of Italy, traveling to Pompeii, the Isle of Capri, Rome, and Milan.
 For him, the highlight was a week’s leave in Switzerland.
 He wrote that he felt his wonderful travels were not deserved, because of his short, combat-free military service.
-But, he also liked to say that if he couldn’t go to heaven, he would be happy in Switzerland (Above, looking mighty pleased in Switzerland, 1946).
+But, he also liked to say that if he couldn’t go to heaven, he would be happy in Switzerland (At left, looking mighty pleased in Switzerland, 1946).

 As far as the Army was concerned, Wayne shared the opinions of Bill Mauldin’s Willie and Joe about officers, training, equipment, discipline, and the endless SNAFU’s in operations.
 He finally shipped home in May, 1946, a very, very long trip, since the entire crew and 210 returning troops were quarantined in upstate New York for two weeks due to a case of polio on their transport ship.

 I remember his homecoming and the gifts that he pulled out of his Army footlocker.
 An ornately carved nut-cracker from Switzerland and beautifully embroidered handkerchiefs from Capri are still with me.
-What I remember most, however, was how he clung to the threeof us and hugged us for days.
+What I remember most, however, was how he clung to the three of us and hugged us for days.
 Then, he moved back into his Type A personality and pressed on with life.

 After his death in 1995, my mom divided Wayne’s hundreds of letters into three groups, one each for me and my two brothers, wrote a long story of their wartime experiences, and created scrapbooks about his war service for each of us.
 Reading his articulate descriptions of where he was and what he was doing, along with his boredom and loneliness, have helped me to understand my dad’s feelings, behavior, and perceptions during this time of his life.